kammitama5/kammitama5.github.io/_posts/2017-6-10-Saturday-June-10th.md

   But I *love* the tech community.

-- I keep getting really good feedback over there, am pretty much there every month or every other month, so I guess most of my questions are about realistically moving there in the next one to two years.
+- I keep getting really good feedback over there, am pretty much there every month or every other month; it's like the community over there keeps calling me, so I guess most of my questions are about realistically moving there in the next one to two years.
   Of course, I probably wouldn't move there without a job